konflux-ci/release-service-catalog/CONTRIBUTING.md

       check mock calls after task execution in our test pipeline.
     - In this case the function touches a file that would otherwise be created by the actual `cosign` call.
 This is specific to the task and will depend on your use case.
+    - Note: In the example above, the function being mocked is `cosign`.
+If that function was actually something that had a hyphen in its name (e.g. `my-cool-function`), the tests would fail with `my-cool-function: not a valid identifier` messages.
+This is because when you use `#!/usr/bin/env sh`, Bash runs in POSIX mode in which case hyphens are not permitted in function names.
+The solution to this is to use `#!/bin/bash` or `#!/usr/bin/env bash` in place of `#!/usr/bin/env sh` at the top of the file.
+Keep in mind that the same shell declaration should be used in both the mock and the tekton task step script you are mocking to ensure the behavior during test is the same as during runtime.

 1. In your `pre-apply-task-hook.sh` file (see the Test Setup section above for explanation), include `yq` commands to inject the `mocks.sh` file to the top of your task step scripts, e.g.: